We Can Help

 If you are suffering from the disease of addiction, please know that you are not alone and there is help available for you.
 Sober Living America in Spartanburg is committed to helping you live a life free of addiction.
 Our Spartanburg location helps guide you through your path to recovery from drugs and alcohol.
 Contact us and we will get you into safe housing, spiritual education, life skills courses, and offer transportation services to get you to work and appointments.

-Drug & Alcohol Addiction Treatment in Spartanburg
+Alternative to Drug & Alcohol Addiction Treatment in Spartanburg

 At Sober Living America in Spartanburg, you help you build the skills you need to succeed after recovery.
-We offer peer-to-peer treatment programs, spiritual education, career development and more.
+We offer peer-to-peer programs, spiritual education, career development and more.
 Regardless of your financial situation, Sober Living America in Spartanburg can help you take the proper steps to improve your life!
 Our addiction programs consist of:

 Our Services – How We Help